lcarlaw/meso/README.md

 # meso
 This repo will create GR-readable placefiles of various parameters important to severe weather forecasting using data from the High Resolution Rapid Refresh (HRRR) or Rapid Refresh (RAP) models.
 The goal is to provide a very-near-realtime dataset that mimics the [SPC Mesoanalysis](https://www.spc.noaa.gov/exper/mesoanalysis/new/viewsector.php?sector=20#), but at a higher spatial resolution for use in GRAnalyst, as well as the ability to easily produce post-event reanalyses for use in local case studies.
+Slight differences may be noted due to SPC's use of an objective analysis pass that incorporates recent surface observations.

 ## Code Execution Time Improvements Using Numba
 The main overhaul was to accelerate the CPU-intensive thermodynamic calculations performed by SHARPpy (mainly from parcel lifting calculations) using the [Python Numba](http://numba.pydata.org/) module.
 This is a non-trivial task, as several standard Python modules and code are not supported by Numba (use of `**kwargs` in function calls, masked numpy arrays, among other things).
 In addition, the nature of the "Just-in-time" compilation requires explicit `type` declarations within Python `Classes`.
-As a result, the original SHARPpy code had to be parsed out line-by-line to allow it to work with Numba and the `@njit` decorator, and some flexibility has certainly been lost here.
+As a result, the original SHARPpy code was parsed out line-by-line to allow it to work with Numba and the `@njit` decorator, and some flexibility has certainly been lost here.
 In this current iteration of code, it's assumed that the input meteorological arrays are full without any missing/masked data.

-The main overhead--roughly 40-45 seconds for each run--is due to the nature of "just-in-time" compilation whereby each of the "jitted" Python functions are translated and optimized to machine code.
+The main overhead is due to the nature of "just-in-time" compilation whereby each of the "jitted" Python functions are translated and optimized to machine code.
 This is well worth it in this case due to the computationally-expensive lifting routines in SHARPpy, resulting in execution improvements which are orders of magnitude better than pure, interpreted, Python.

 Here is how a few benchmarks compare run on a 2019 Macbook Pro with a 2.3 GHz Intel Core i9-9880H CPU (8 cores, 16 threads).
 The domain is 240 x 210 with a 13 km grid-spacing, discounting initial JIT times: